Kiran01bm/openshift-related/documentation/Metrics/ReadMe.md

 3. When accessing Hawkular Metrics from the API, you are only able to perform reads.
 Writing metrics is disabled by default.
 4. If you want individual users to also be able to write metrics, you must set the openshift_metrics_hawkular_user_write_access variable to true.
 5. It is recommended to use the default configuration and only have metrics enter the system via Heapster
+6. Based on Jboss Operations Network - Java based and runs in Jboss EAP.

 ## Heapster: